FAQs:

 Unlike other therapists who see clients back-to-back, I see fewer folks so I am not at risk for burnout.
 Thus, I believe you receive higher-quality therapy.
 I also spend time outside of session in continuing education and researching your specific needs.
 So, your fee covers “unpaid” external hours dedicated to providing you with ethical, thoughtful, up-to-date support tailored uniquely to you.

-What is your fee for community workshops?
+What is your fee for community workshops and other work?

 Do you accept insurance?

 I do not accept Medicaid and I do not work directly with insurance providers.
 However, you can check with your insurance about “out-of-network providers.”
-If requested, I can provide a Superbill that you submit to your insurance provider for reimbursement for any amount covered *if* your insurance covers this treatment out-of-network.
+If requested, I can provide a Superbill that you submit to your insurance provider for reimbursement for any amount covered *if*your insurance covers this treatment out-of-network.

 What is a Good Faith Estimate?